kevinolega/minimalchanges/_posts/2011-01-30-life-after-facebook.md

 What's so great about life after facebook?
 Its simple really.
 I have one less thing to check and I have more time and attention to spend on people who are important.

-<strong>I'm writing this blog because I believe you are important.</strong> Now with everything said and done, let's move on with life as I prepare to write my next post.
+**I'm writing this blog because I believe you are important.** Now with everything said and done, let's move on with life as I prepare to write my next post.
 Hopefully something you could really learn from.